May 20th, 2015

 This morning I decide to try the purely vegetarian options, spinach, spinach with pumpkin and tapioca, all in slightly different curried sauces.
 I hold the various generations of women in rapt attention with my soliloquy as to the compelling beauty of the Malay cuisine.
 I think my words are largely lost on them, and not just because of their limited English, but because they genuinely have no idea as to what I am intending to convey.

-As usual, I seem to be one of the only customers of their establishment in the mid-day time slot, although they are the only place that seems to be open in this market during the day.
+As usual, I seem to be one of the only customers of their establishment in the mid-day time slot, although they are the only place that is open in this market during the day.

 I want to go to the post office and buy stamps, even though I really need to be leaving for the park.
 I could in theory leave the post cards that I lovingly wrote for Kota Kinabalu, but that would again involve postponing things for the absolute last second.
-Not that the walk there is so far or terrible, amidst the pleasant administrative buildings on Jalan Sylvia, north of Jalan Merbau, just west of the Bintang Centre and just bellow the Miri City Fan.
+Not that the walk there is so far or terrible, amidst the pleasant administrative buildings on Jalan Sylvia, north of Jalan Merbau, just west of the Bintang Centre.

-At the Coffee Bean & Tea Leaf, the scattered largely male clientele is also mesmerized, but in this case by their cell phone displays.
-The coffee is pointless, as I was definitely already wide awake, and this dosage of coffee is nothing but a nuisance in this hot and humid weather – but I am not someone to let bad habits die easily.
+At the Coffee Bean & Tea Leaf, the largely male clientele is also mesmerized, but in this case by their cell phone displays.
+The coffee is pointless, as I was definitely already wide awake, and this dosage of coffee is nothing but a nuisance in the hot and humid weather.
+But then I am not someone to let bad habits die easily.

 The dirt path weaves through the scattered trees in the narrow band of grassy parkland bordering the highway, a handful of people at the stop waiting, a reliable indicator of the imminent arrival of the bus, at least during day time hours.